Estimated reading time: 6 minutes

 A Profound Portrayal of Lady Clementine

 To begin with, I would like to address the fact of this book being a novel, despite coming close to presenting itself a historical work.
-From the very first pages it is plain as day the amount of research done into the titular woman was extremely profound and extensive.
+As such, if you’re looking for a Lady Clementine summary in hopes of learning only facts about her, I’d direct you to a history book instead.
+Nevertheless, from the very first pages it is plain as day the amount of research done into the titular woman was extremely profound and extensive.
 From my understanding, it wasn’t designed as a novel to fill in gaps where the author wanted to let her imagination fly, but rather to present a cohesive and compelling narrative which might hook us for more than the mere information it provides us with.

 Personally, I love the slower-paced and detailed approach Benedict took to writing Lady Clementine‘s story, seldom skimping on the details of not only her external life, but also her inner world.
 We become fairly well-acquainted with her ambitions, fears, desires and plans for life, and we see them all slowly evolving as she grows older, wiser and more experienced.